red-jpo/NFT-Preview-Card-Component-Solution/README.md

-# Frontend Mentor - Results Summary Component
+# Frontend Mentor - NFT Preview Card Component

-This project is the solution for [Frontend Mentor Results Summary Component challenge](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U/hub) for beginners to improve HTML and CSS skills.
+This project is the solution for [Frontend Mentor NFT Preview Card Component](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U/hub) for beginners to improve HTML and CSS skills.

 ## Table of contents